Red (2002 film): Soundtrack

-NIC Arts, the producers of Ajith Kumar's previous films Vaali, Mugavaree and Citizen signed him to appear in a film titled Right directed by debutant Singampulia, an associate of Sundar C. The original plot point of Ajith's 1999 film Unnai Thedi was recommended by Singampuli, and Ajith had mentioned that if the film became a success he would feature in a future film to be directed by Singampuli.
-Priya Gill was signed as heroine while the film has music by Deva and cinematography by Rajasekar.
-The shoot of the film started at Annapoorna Studios where art director Sabu Cyril erected a part of Madurai town for the film.
-Other members announced to a part of the cast included Salim Ghouse, Rajan P Dev, Raghuvaran, Manivannan and Srividya.
-Filming took place in and around Chennai, Vishakhapatnam, Hyderabad and also around some outskirts of Madurai while songs were filmed overseas.

-Release

-The film was initially supposed to release in the Deepavali season of 2001 but was postponed to January 2002 to avoid competition with Kamal Haasan's Aalavandhan.
-The film did not succeed well at the box office.

-Reception
+Critical reception

 Malathi Rangarajan of The Hindu opined that "When the film begins stating that the title is an earth-shattering acronym (Revolution Education and Development), you wait for something radical and path-breaking.
 But no ... there is compassion, some mindless violence, a docile retreat, an impulsive retaliation ... and that's about all".
 A critic from Sify wrote that "Like it or not, in Red didacticism prevails over a clarity of vision, logic and reason.
 The films leaves you exhausted and stressed and is as avoidable as a migraine".
-Malini Mannath of Chennai Online said that "But the script is insipid, the scenes are repeated, and it gets all too monotonous towards the end".
+Malini Mannath of Chennai Online said that "the script is insipid, the scenes are repeated, and it gets all too monotonous towards the end".

+Box office

+Despite the film's success, India Today estimated it suffered a loss of ₹4 crore.